sensorium/dust/stuff.md

 **Fears of City People Living in the Country**
-*electronics, pipe, continual audio synthesis*
+*electronics, metal pipe, continual audio synthesis*
 2016
 Sculpture on the Edge, Bermagui, NSW